daviddarnes/david.darn.es/_posts/2020-04-11-learnwithjason-q-and-a.md

 ---
 title: "Let’s Learn Ghost on the Jamstack!
 Livestream Q & A"
-excerpt: "I recently [joined Jason Lengstorf](https://youtu.be/pOGjVNC1sk4) on his Twitch show [Learn With Jason](https://www.learnwithjason.dev/).
-During the livestream we demonstrated the possibilities of using Ghost as a Headless CMS, using the [Ghost Content API](https://ghost.org/docs/api/v3/javascript/content/) with [Gatsby](https://ghost.org/docs/api/v3/gatsby/), [GraphQL](https://ghost.org/docs/api/v3/gatsby/graphql-recipes-for-ghost/) and [Eleventy](https://ghost.org/docs/api/v3/eleventy/)."
+excerpt: "I recently joined [Jason Lengstorf](https://twitter.com/jlengstorf) on his Twitch show [Learn With Jason](https://www.learnwithjason.dev/).
+During the livestream we demonstrated the possibilities of using Ghost as a Headless CMS, using the [Ghost Content API](https://ghost.org/docs/api/v3/javascript/content/) with [Gatsby](https://ghost.org/docs/api/v3/gatsby/), [GraphQL](https://ghost.org/docs/api/v3/gatsby/graphql-recipes-for-ghost/) and [Eleventy](https://ghost.org/docs/api/v3/eleventy/).
+Check out the full recording of the stream [over on the Learn With Jason site](https://www.learnwithjason.dev/let-s-learn-ghost-on-the-jamstack)."
 icon: article
 category: article
 colour: "#362066"